Huw Irranca-Davies: Senedd

 In October 2015, Irranca-Davies announced his wish to transition from Westminster to Cardiff Bay.
 In December 2015, he was selected to contest the Ogmore seat as a Welsh Labour and Co-operative Party candidate at the 2016 Welsh Assembly election.
 Irranca-Davies won the Assembly seat, with a majority of 9,468.
-He was re-elected in 2021.

-Irranca-Davies was appointed as Minister for Children and Social Care in November 2017 by First Minister Carwyn Jones.
-He served in the role for just over a year, before returning to the Backbenches in December 2018.
-In March 2024 he was appointed Cabinet Secretary for Climate Change and Rural Affairs in the Gething government.
+Irranca-Davies was elected chair of the Constitutional and Legislative Affairs Committee in June 2016, and was chair until his appointment as Minister for Children and Social Care in November 2017 by First Minister Carwyn Jones.
+He served in the role for just over a year, before returning to the backbenches in December 2018.

+Following his re-election to the Senedd in 2021, Irranca-Davies was elected chair of the Legislation, Justice and Constitution Committee.
+He was also appointed chair of the Special Purpose Committee on Senedd Reform in October of that year, serving as chair of that committee until its dissolution in June 2022.
+The committee's recommendations led to the development and passage of legislation to increase the size of the Senedd and change its electoral system.

+Irranca-Davies served as chair of the Legislation, Justice and Constitution Committee until his appointment in March 2024 as Cabinet Secretary for Climate Change and Rural Affairs in the Gething government.

 In July 2024, after Vaughan Gething stood down as leader of the Welsh Labour party, Irranca-Davies was initially tipped as a candidate to replace him.
 However, Irranca-Davies declined to run for the leadership, instead forming a unity ticket with Eluned Morgan, under which he would be Deputy First Minister of Wales.
 Morgan was the only candidate to receive the required number of nominations, and therefore was elected leader of the Labour Party.
 He was appointed Deputy First Minister of Wales in August.

-In the 2026 Senedd election, he will be a candidate in the Afan Ogwr Rhondda constituency.
-He will lead the list ahead of Buffy Williams and David Rees.
+In the 2026 election, he was re-elected to the Senedd, representing the Afan Ogwr Rhondda constituency.
+As a result of Welsh Labour's losses at the election, he relinquished his role as a Welsh Minister at the first meeting of the Seventh Senedd.
+However, he was elected as Llywydd at the same meeting.